 \section{The Fourier kernel}

-As an example to clarify the technique, and to show how useful is the use of the \textit{biorthogonal} sequences, let us look at~\eqref{eq:expsamp} and~\eqref{eq:geg} in the light of the above scheme.
+As an example to clarify the technique, and to show how useful the use of the \textit{biorthogonal} sequences is, let us look at~\eqref{eq:expsamp} and~\eqref{eq:geg} in the light of the above scheme.